-❖ ANNUAL CALENDAR
+ANNUAL CALENDAR

 Please see the Sage Collegiate school calendar for the scheduled instructional days for the school year.
-Our 2022-23 calendar is at the end of this handbook and available on our school website.
+Our 2023-24 calendar is at the end of this handbook and available on our school website.
 It has been approved by the Sage Collegiate Board of Directors and will be approved by the State of Nevada Department of Education in the spring.
-Please note, while we are somewhat aligned with the CCSD's annual calendar, we do not directly follow their annual calendar.